zoff99/ToxAndroidRefImpl/ISSUE_TEMPLATE.md

 Device:

 #### Please describe your issue in as much detail as possible:
+your text here

 #### Steps for reproducing this issue:
+your text here

 #### Screenshots (if possible):
+attach screenshots here